-A. Possibly.
-The level of detail needed to fully evaluate the proposals at USAF may require additional design documentation beyond the scope of the disposition study.
-If dam removal is identified as the recommended alternative at LSAF or LD1, there will certainly need to be additional studies, as the funding for disposition studies is somewhat limited.
+A. Yes.
+If partial disposition is recommended, or full disposition combined with removal of the dam is recommended, additional studies will be required.
 A specifically-authorized or major rehabilitation study may be called for.
-These studies are subject to availability of funding through the Federal and Corps budgeting process, although Section 1225 of WRDA 2018 allows the Corps to accept funds contributed by a State or a political subdivision of a State.
-Lack of Federal funding will not necessarily mean the studies cannot proceed.
+These studies are subject to availability of funding through the Federal and Corps budgeting process, although Section 1225 of WRDA 2018 allows the Corps to accept non-federal funds to conduct studies.